#

 }

-When smart objects are encrypted the flow of cryptocurrency is not obfuscated.
+When on-chain objects are encrypted the flow of cryptocurrency is not obfuscated.

 #